Skip to main content

 ‘Fraid so!

-What is lifted wholesale from Poe’s tale however, and is fairly typical of Fulci’s best work, is the unshakable atmosphere of dread and anxiety that feels as heavy as the fog enshrouding the village.
+What is lifted wholesale from Poe’s tale however, and is fairly typical of Fulci’s best work, is the unshakable atmosphere of dread, decay and anxiety that feels as heavy as the fog enshrouding the village.
 A number of scenes are shot through with a macabre beauty thanks to moody cinematography courtesy of Sergio Salvati, particularly the dream-like scene when Jill, out photographing local countryside, discovers an open crypt in a field and descends into its cobwebby, skeleton-strewn depths.
 The shots of the foggy village at night echo similar moments from the likes of City of the Living Dead, and Mario Bava’s Baron Blood, and are eerily beautiful.
 Fulci imbues proceedings with so much Gothic atmosphere, at times the film feels like it could have been produced by the likes of Hammer or Amicus; it certainly exhibits the same off-the-wall, oddness of those studios’ contemporary, Home Counties based Gothic chillers; though it is much more violent and sadistic than anything they ever produced.

-While it is certainly more toned down than some of his other works, The Black Cat is not lacking its fair share of gruesome death sequences that boast all the viscera and frustration associated with the director’s depictions of violent demises.
+While it is certainly more toned down than some of his other works, The Black Cat is not lacking its fair share of gruesome death sequences that boast all the viscera associated with the director’s depictions of violent demises.
 People are set on fire, asphyxiated, impaled and have their heads drilled open.
 As with most of Fulci’s death scenes, these are ridiculous and fairly overblown, yet still pack quite a punch.
 He seems to have such contempt for his characters, lacking in any sort of characterisation or depth, as they are.
 He just moves them, pawn-like, around his surreal narratives before bumping them off.
 This lot are no less weak and feeble than other Fulci characters; too petrified to move or fight for their lives.
 The resignation to their ghastly fates enhances the disturbing tone of the story and a smattering of close-ups of eyes widening in terror and disbelief as characters gawp at their advancing deaths, appear throughout.
 Infuriating and yet utterly unsettling.

 The Black Cat is available from Shameless Screen Entertainment